modphysnobel/modphysnobel.github.io/docs/vol-IV/vol-IV-chap-14-sect-2.md

 **PNP1995:** awarded "for pioneering experimental contributions to lepton physics" jointly with one half to Martin L. Perl "for the discovery of the tau lepton" and with one half to Frederick Reines "for the detection of the neutrino".
 We focus only on Reines.

-!!! tip "Physics Nobel Prize."
+!!! tip "Physics Nobel Prize awarded to Reines."

-	WORK (Reines): “During the beta decay of a nucleus, a neutron is converted to a proton and an electron is produced.
+	WORK: “During the beta decay of a nucleus, a neutron is converted to a proton and an electron is produced.
 In studying the electron’s velocity, it was clear that this decay violated energy-conversation and other laws.
 It was thus proposed that an additional particle—a neutrino—was formed during beta decay.
 In the early 1950s, Frederick Reines passed radiation from a nuclear reactor through a water tank and discovered reactions that proved the neutrino’s existence.”

 !!! info "PHYSICS CONTENT (based on *Press release, Award ceremony speech* and *Advanced information*)."